Shopware Costs

 Assess Shopware costs realistically

-- which option fits the project
+- which setup fits your project